 Pavlova

-Although not invented in Australia (as many Aussies think) the pavlova is a dish that seems to be incredibly popular here.
+Although not invented in Australia (as many Aussies think), pavlova is an incredibly popular dish here.

 Lamingtons

-Lamington’s were apparently named after were named after Lord Lamington who served as Governor of Queensland between 1896 and 1901.
+The Lamingtons were apparently named after Lord Lamington, who served as Governor of Queensland between 1896 and 1901.

 Sponge cake covered in chocolate and rolled in coconut typifies a lamington (though some can have a layer of raspberry jam between two halves of sponge)

-A true Queensland-born sensation make sure to buy homemade – easy if you attend a school fundraiser or “lamington drive!”
+A true Queensland-born sensation, make sure to buy homemade—it’s easy if you attend a school fundraiser or “Lamington drive!”

 Moreton Bay bugs

-Don’t be put off by the fact that this delicious seafood looks like a giant cockroach/woodlouse because it is truly scrumptious!
-A type of lobster if you see them on the menu or are (as we were) offered them at a BBQ do try them!
+Don’t be put off because this delicious seafood looks like a giant cockroach or woodlouse—it is truly scrumptious!
+They are a type of lobster.
+If you see them on the menu or are (as we were) offered them at a BBQ, do try them!

 Fairy Bread

-A favourite at kid’s birthday parties fairy bread is simple to make!
-Take a slice of white bread, butter it then sprinkle hundreds and thousands over the top!!!!
-Easy!!!
+A favourite at kid’s birthday parties, fairy bread is simple to make!
+Take a slice of white bread, butter it, and sprinkle hundreds and thousands over the top!

 Schnitzel